calculquebec/cq-formation-advanced-python/ul-20160216/07-mpi.md

         print("Time = %.16f sec\n"%(t2 - t1))
 ~~~

-Also remember that only rank 0 has done this summing so only rank 0 knowns the final pi value.
+Also remember that only rank 0 has done this summing so only rank 0 known the final pi value.
 Let's recap everything at the same place:

 ~~~ {.python}
 from mpi4py import MPI